 The documentary film, “Raça,” explores whether nationality should be considered a race (the “Brazilian race”) and whether black Brazilians should abandon once and for all their racial identity for the sake of some Brazilian unity.
 The filmmakers also ask whether this question itself isn’t already a consequence of institutional racism.
 Am I supposed to be more Brazilian than black?

 Directors of the film are Joel Zito, a Brazilian filmmaker and researcher known for his work on black issues, and Megan Mylan, an American documentary film director.
 It was released in May 2013.
-Here’s a trailer:
+Here’s the trailer.

 “Raça” notes that Brazil imported ten times more slaves than the United States and was the last country to abolish slavery in 1888.
 Despite all this history, only 7,6% of Brazilians declare themselves as black.
 In contrast, at least 47% identify as white, 2,1% are “yellow” and 0,3% Indian.
 The remaining 43,1% declare themselves as “pardos.”